varun-d/personal-assistant/data/nlu.md

 - why don't you tell me a joke?
 - do you tell jokes?

-## intent:greet
-- hey
-- hello
-- hi
-- good morning
-- good evening
-- hey there

-## intent:goodbye
-- bye
-- goodbye
-- see you around
-- see you later
-- take care bye
-- bye

-## intent:affirm
-- yes
-- indeed
-- of course
-- that sounds good
-- correct

-## intent:deny
-- no
-- never
-- I don't think so
-- don't like that
-- no way
-- not really

 ## intent:bot_challenge
 - are you a bot?
 - are you a human?